novoda/react-native-workshop/slides.md

 ## Receiving results

-To access the results of a promise (the promise was **resolved**), you need invoke the `then` method and provide a callback to it.
+To access the results of a promise (the promise was **resolved**), you need to invoke the `then` method and provide a callback to it.
 The callback will receive the result of the operation as the only parameter.

 If you return a value inside that callback, you'll create a new promise which will resolve to that return value.
 You can also return a promise inside a promise, it will be resolved before calling the next step.